lele-alvarez/Portfolio-web-page/README.md

 ## Deployment Details
 * **Production Environment:** The application is deployed on Render, and a WSGI server is set up with Gunicorn to run the live Python application.
-The production database used is PostgreSQL.

 * **Development Environment:** Development and testing are done locally.